-When flight 83 departs from Baltimore and crashes into the Chesapeake Bay on a snowy January morning an eclectic group of survivors, three passengers and one crew member, are bound together.
-A COMMON DISASTER weaves stand alone stories from the days and decades both before and after the crash into a larger narrative, in the vein of A Visit From the Good Squad.
-These stories examine the pattern of belief evoked by accidents and loss, and how individuals build a narrative of meaning around traumatic experiences.
+A COMMON DISASTER is a work of literary fiction complete at 84,000 words.
+It weaves together survivor’s stories from the days and decades both before and after the crash into a larger narrative, in the vein of A Visit From the Good Squad.
+By examining the pattern of belief evoked by accidents, the novel shows how individuals are changed and find meaning in their loss.